oracle-livelabs/adb/atp-twitter-api/extract-api/extract-api.md

 2. Open the browser and access the following [Link](https://developer.twitter.com/en/docs/twitter-api) to open the Twitter API documentation.

-3. Select **Sign Up** if you do not have previous access to Twitter API, otherwise, **login with your credentials.** The sign up process may take up to a couple days to get approved depending on your responses, but most of the time, it is pretty quick.
+3. Select **Sign Up** if you do not have previous access to Twitter API, otherwise, **login with your credentials.** The sign up process may take up to a couple days to get approved depending on your responses.

 4. After completing the information to sign up (if you haven't done so already), you can create an app by selecting **Create app**.